jmdrajgupta/DSA-Using-Javascript/Array-Interview-Question.md

 What is the difference between null and undefined?

     null is an assignment value that represents no value or an empty value, while undefined is a variable that has been declared but not assigned a value.
+**Question6:**

+What is Closure?
+Give an example.

+    Closures are created whenever a variable that is defined outside the current scope is accessed from within some inner scope.
+It gives you access to an outer function’s scope from an inner       function.
+In JavaScript, closures are created every time a function is created.
+To use a closure, simply define a function inside another function and expose it.